Highlight and contour tips from MUA Rae Morris

 Cheekbone Contouring Tip

-Use a cream foundation that's four shades darker than your skin tone.
+Start by using mineral makeup.
+It's gentler on the skin and it lasts longer.
+This is a great resource for learning what is the best mineral makeup.
+After choosing the right products for your skin type, start by using a cream foundation that's four shades darker than your skin tone.
 You can contour the cheekbones either before or after applying blush.
 Always make sure you blend the edges of your shading thoroughly.
 Use the following two contouring steps if you want to enhance your cheekbones, create definition and thin down a rounded face.
 You don't need to use these steps if you're underweight, already have pronounced cheekbones or have bony facial features.

 Step 1: Draw a line from the corner of your mouth to the top of your ear.
 You're creating a shadow that has the visual effect of pushing in the shaded area, so shading under this line will have the effect of lifting your cheekbone.
 The darkest part of the shading should be towards the ear, so start here and fade down into the cheek.
 To delicately define the feature, the shading should be no wider than your little finger-any wider and you'll create a hollowing effect in the shaded area.
 Repeat on the other side.